Working as a professional interior designer for many decades, I've been involved in design-and-build residential building projects.

 Outdoor lighting adds a special effect that can't be appreciated in the daytime.
 If chosen with much thought and placed strategically, the right light fixtures will not only transform and enhance a patio’s environs, depending on the mood you wish to relay, it will be one of the easiest and most attractive ways to decorate a patio.

-In some localities, the electrical utility services will give you free lighting design advice and assistance, if requested for.
+In some localities, the electrical utility services will give you free lighting design advice and assistance if requested.

 Some homeowners with electrical wiring and lighting experience may wish to plan and install their own patio lighting system, however, there a few things to note.
 So, before you go out to buy fixtures and fittings for your patio lighting design: